-Optional: Enter any additional information relevant to construction site plan reviews, inspections, and enforcement actions: The 3 Site Plan Reviews were conducted by the Medfield Planning Board (Clark Tavern, Bank of America, Kingsbury Club PV).
-The 1 Site Inspection was conducted by the Medfield Zoning Board of Appeals (Tetra Tech monitoring of Chapel Hill Landing 40B) MCM5: Post-Construction Stormwater Management in New Development and Redevelopment As-built Drawings Below, report on the number of as-built drawings received during this reporting period.
+Optional: Enter any additional information relevant to construction site plan reviews, inspections, and enforcement actions: The Site Plan Reviews were conducted by the Medfield Planning Board and the Medfield Zoning Board of Appeals.
+The PY4 projects included: 49 Elm Street, the Kingsbury Club Solar Parking Canopies (application withdrawn) and 6 Spruce Way.
+MCM5: Post-Construction Stormwater Management in New Development and Redevelopment Ordinance or Regulatory Mechanism Date update was completed (due in year 3):

+As-built Drawings

+Below, report on the number of as-built drawings received during this reporting period.

 Number of as-built drawings received:

 Optional: Enter any additional information relevant to the submission of as-built drawings: Prior to PY3, as-built drawings were required by the local Conservation Commission.
 In PY3, the Town amended its Stormwater Management regulation to require the submittal of as-builts.
 All projects subject to the Stormwater Management and Land Disturbance Ordinance are required to submit a Stormwater Management Plan, Erosion and Sediment Control Plan, and Operations & Maintenance Plan as part of their permit application.
 Upon project completion, a final report, including as-built construction plans, are required to be sent to the Department of Public Works to ensure Stormwater Management BMPs have been constructed in accordance with City standards and meet design and performance criteria.
-Street Design and Parking Lots Report Describe the status of the street design and parking lots assessment due in year 4 of the permit term, including any planned or completed changes to local regulations and guidelines: The Neponset Stormwater Partnership and Metropolitan Area Planning Commission previously completed an analysis of zoning and other local bylaws in partial fulfillment of the Street Design and Parking Lot Report and Green Infrastructure Report requirements of the permit.
-This is viewed as an ongoing task, as the NSP also plans to update this information before the end of year four of the MS4 Permit.
-As discussed in the PY2 report, the Town has compiled an inventory of all public properties including parking areas and other impervious surfaces.
-In PY3, the Town and NSP were awarded a 604B grant to develop conceptual designs for 3 stormwater BMPs to retrofit these areas.
-Green Infrastructure Report Describe the status of the green infrastructure report due in year 4 of the permit term, including the findings and progress towards making the practice allowable: In PY3, the Town and NSP secured a Section 604B grant to support an evaluation of retrofit and green infrastructure opportunities Town-wide and that will address areas highlighted in the recently completed Nutrient Loading Report.
-Opportunities will be assessed and conducted in PY4-PY5.
-Retrofit Properties Inventory Describe the status of the inventory, due in year 4 of the permit term, of permittee-owned properties that could be modified or retrofitted with BMPs to mitigate impervious areas and report on any properties that have been modified or retrofitted: The Town has developed an inventory of public properties and has worked with the NSP to complete a Nutrient Loading Report.
-We have also received a 604B grant to develop conceptual designs for 3 stormwater BMPs to retrofit these areas.
-We anticipate an evaluation of retrofit and green infrastructure opportunities Town-wide that will be conducted in PY4-PY5.
-NSP and MAPC have developed tools and conducted field evaluations of potential stormwater retrofit locations toward satisfaction of the Retrofit Property Inventory requirement, and the NSP aims to make sure this requirement is fully satisfied for all communities before year four of the MS4 Permit.
+Retrofit Properties Inventory Below, list the permittee-owned properties that could be modified or retrofitted with BMPs to mitigate impervious areas (at least 5): The Town of Medfield has been working with the NSP on a 604B Grant to identify ten (10) permittee-owned properties that could be modified or retrofitted with BMPs.
+Three (3) sites have been conceptually designed.
+The sites that have been designed include (1) West Street and Bridge Street; (2) South Street and Wilson; and (3) the Wheelock School.
+The seven other sites include the Medfield High School, Medfield Middle School, Metacomet Park, Medfield Highway Garage, North Street/Harding Street, Medfield Wastewater Treatment Facility and the Memorial School.
 MCM6: Good Housekeeping Catch Basin Cleaning Below, report on the number of catch basins inspected and cleaned, along with the total volume of material removed from the catch basins during this reporting period.
-Number of catch basins inspected:

-Number of catch basins cleaned:

-Total volume or mass of material removed from all catch basins: tons Below, report on the total number of catch basins in the MS4 system.
-Total number of catch basins:
+Number of catch basins inspected: 2,331 Number of catch basins cleaned: 2,300 Total volume or mass of material removed from all catch basins: 1,100 tons Below, report on the total number of catch basins in the MS4 system.
+Total number of catch basins: 2,331 If applicable:

-If applicable: